awslabs/amazon-kinesis-client/README.md

 * A new metric called "MillisBehindLatest", which tracks how far consumers are from real time, is now uploaded to CloudWatch.

 ### Release 1.2.1 (January 26, 2015)
-* **MultiLangDaemon** Changes to the MultiLangDaemon to make it easier to provide a custom worker.
+* **MultiLangDaemon** &mdash; Changes to the MultiLangDaemon to make it easier to provide a custom worker.

 ### Release 1.2 (October 21, 2014)
-* **Multi-Language Support** Amazon KCL now supports implementing record processors in any language by communicating with the daemon over [STDIN and STDOUT][multi-lang-protocol].
+* **Multi-Language Support** &mdash; Amazon KCL now supports implementing record processors in any language by communicating with the daemon over [STDIN and STDOUT][multi-lang-protocol].
 Python developers can directly use the [Amazon Kinesis Client Library for Python][kclpy] to write their data processing applications.

 ### Release 1.1 (June 30, 2014)
 * **Checkpointing at a specific sequence number** &mdash; The IRecordProcessorCheckpointer interface now supports checkpointing at a sequence number specified by the record processor.